MaoJianwei/ONOS_LoadBalance_Routing_Forward/README.md

 # ONOS_LoadBalance_Routing_Forward
 LoadBalance Routing and Forwarding Application at ONOS

-The project code Will be uploaded and opened source soon, in several weeks.
+The project code is refactored completely.
+It is ready to be uploaded and opened source after my course presentation (Dec 20, 2016).

 :)

-Mao Jianwei - BUPT FNLab - ONOS China
+Mao Jianwei - BUPT FNLab - ONOS China Ambassador